tailcallhq/tailcallhq.github.io/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+[This website uses Docusaurus 2](https://docusaurus.io/) as its modern static website generator.

 ### Installation